kartikkumar18/Snake-game-using-python/README.md

-# Snake-game-using-python
+Snake-game-using-python
-Snake game creating using python programming
+This is a simple Snake game created using Python.
+The game is designed to simulate the classic arcade game where the player controls a snake that moves around the screen and eats food to grow longer.